-☐ Grading □ Fee X Other The change in course number will reflect the change from 4-credit hours to 3-credit hours.
+☐ Grading ☐ Fee X Other The change in course number will reflect the change from 4-credit hours to 3-credit hours.
 NOTES: These changes will become effective in the Summer I Term of the new catalog year.
 If this course is cross-listed, a prerequisite/co-requisite, or included in the course description of other courses, a Course Change must be submitted to address all changes in related courses.
-New Course Numbers : 1013, 1023, 2013, 2023 V V V V New Course Title /Limited to 20 characters including an analy New Course Title (Limited to 30 characters including spaces): Unchanged New Course Descriptions: Only one change in all course descriptions: Change "Four hours of applied class work and one hour of foreign language lab per week is required." to: "Three hours of applied class work and one hour of language lab per week is required."
-The state of the s New Cross-list: ☐ Adding Cross-listing ☐ Changing Cross-listing ☐ Deleting Cross-listing If adding or changing cross-listing, indicate course subject and number Many Duama and the Albert House and the Albert Hous New Prerequisite (list all, as you want them to appear in the catalog): Change prerequisites to reflect new course numbers.
+New Course Numbers : 1013, 1023, 2013, 2023 New Course Title (Limited to 30 characters including spaces): Unchanged New Course Descriptions: Only one change in all course descriptions: Change "Four hours of applied class work and one hour of foreign language lab per week is required." to: "Three hours of applied class work and one hour of language lab per week is required."
+New Cross-list: ☐ Adding Cross-listing ☐ Changing Cross-listing ☐ Deleting Cross-listing If adding or changing cross-listing, indicate course subject and number New Prerequisite (list all, as you want them to appear in the catalog): Change prerequisites to reflect new course numbers.
 For example the prerequisite for SPAN 2014 will be changed from "SPAN 1024 or equivalent" to "SPAN 1023 or equivalent."
-New Co-requisite (list all, as you want them to appear in the catalog): □Elective □Major □Minor If major or minor course, you must complete the Request for Program Change form. and the state of t SPAN 2014 and 2014 are required for the major in Spanish advertion and the major and the SPAN 2014 and 2014 are required for the major in Spanish education and the major and minor in Spanish. · FR 2014 and 2024 are required for the minor in French.
+New Co-requisite (list all, as you want them to appear in the catalog): □Elective □Major □Minor If major or minor course, you must complete the Request for Program Change form.
+SPAN 2014 and 2014 are required for the major in Spanish education and the major and minor in Spanish.
+FR 2014 and 2024 are required for the minor in French.
 GER 2014 and GER 2024 are required for the minor in German.
 Program Change forms for the major in Spanish and Spanish education are attached.
-Program Change forms for the minors in French, German, Japanese, and Spanish are attached. , , , , , , , , , , , , , , , , , , , , Please provide a rationale for the change including the evidence derived from your program assessment.
+Program Change forms for the minors in French, German, Japanese, and Spanish are attached.
+Please provide a rationale for the change including the evidence derived from your program assessment.
 Assessment evidence may come from direct and indirect measures of student learning as well as analysis of the current state of the discipline.